What is Blockchain Technology? How Does It Work?

 • The distributed ledger, the consensus mechanism, and the smart contracts.

-• The distributed ledger is a database that is spread across a network of computers.
-The consensus mechanism is what allows the network of computers to agree on the state of the ledger.
+• The distributed ledger is a database spread across a network of computers.
+The consensus mechanism allows the computers to agree on the ledger's state.

-• The smart contracts are what allows the blockchain to be used for more than just a database.
+• The smart contracts allow the blockchain to be used for more than just a database.

 What are Blockchain Protocols?

-The three most common protocols Bitcoin was the first blockchain protocol and is still the most widely used is:
+The two most common protocols Bitcoin was the first blockchain protocol and is still the most widely used:

 • Bitcoin- Bitcoin is a decentralized digital currency, often referred to as a cryptocurrency.
 It exists on a decentralized network of computers, often called a blockchain, that keeps track of all transactions made using the currency.
 Bitcoin uses a proof-of-work algorithm to validate transactions and add them to the blockchain.
 Bitcoin was the first cryptocurrency to be created and is the most well-known.